Possible online services disruption due to Internet related outage

 - Going to the grocery store or shopping for an older adult.

-- Helping an older adult pay bills or manage finances.
+- Supporting an older adult financially, helping to pay bills or manage finances.

 - Assisting with household tasks like mowing the lawn or cleaning the home.